 - Only 61 notes/keys will be supported.
 Companies such as Yamaha feel that this is a perfectly adequate size for many consumer-level keyboards, it is the size of my keyboards (a Yamaha PSR E-333 and a Roland E-16), and ought to be sufficient for creating many types of music.
-Note that there is an octave shift function that can be applied to a channel, so while the default range is C2 to C7, you can set any channel to span a five octave range between C0 and C9 (see page 19 for details). - The smallest note supported is a semiquaver.
+Note that there is an octave shift function that can be applied to a channel, so while the default range is C2 to C7, you can set any channel to span a five octave range between C0 and C9 (see page 9 for details). - The smallest note supported is a semiquaver.
 That's a quarter of a beat (if each beat is a crotchet, there are two quavers to a crotchet and two semiquavers to a quaver).
 At a rate of 120 BPM (kind of normal), each beat happens every half second.
 Which means you can have eight notes per second, each lasting 0.125 seconds.
 Granted, it's probably not suitable for epic metal, but then this is a simple sequencer. - There is a hard limit of 3,840 columns.
-What this translates to depends upon the BPM, but at 4/4 with a BPM of 120, it's eight minutes.
-Therefore, it'll be four minutes at 240 BPM, or about 102/3 minutes at 90 BPM. - The saved files are large (and sparse), as is the memory consumed.
+What this translates to depends upon the BPM, but at /4 with a BPM of 120, it's eight minutes.
+Therefore, it'll be four minutes at 240 BPM, or about 10/3 minutes at 90 BPM. - The saved files are large (and sparse), as is the memory consumed.
 Speed of access was chosen in preference to clever encoding.
 It's basically one word per note per channel per column so a full piece would take around 16MB.
 SimpleSeq, however, only saves to file as much as is necessary.
-There is an optional compression that can make significant savings if file size is important. - Available time signatures are 2/2, 2/4, 3/4, 4/4, 6/8, 9/8.
+There is an optional compression that can make significant savings if file size is important. - Available time signatures are /2, /4, /4, /6, /8, /8.
 For most intents and purposes, this simply alters how and where the guide markers are drawn.
 Time signatures (and BPM) are fixed in a piece and cannot be changed. - This software runs single-tasking.
-It is not envisaged that this will ever become a desktop application. - Two display modes are supported: 1280×720 (HD), or 1280×1024.
-There are two separate executables for each mode.
-A little program run at the start will try to pick the most appropriate for your machine, but you can force it by simply choosing to run !RunImage (1280×1024) or !RunIm720 (1280×720).
+It is not envisaged that this will ever become a desktop application. - Three display modes are supported: 1280×720 (HD), 1280×1024 (SXGA), and a fallback to 1024×768 (XGA).
+SimpleSeq will attempt to pick one based upon your monitor geometry, though you can specify which to start with or change it on the fly.
+SimpleSeq works best in 1280×1024 (SXGA).